thisdotrob/family-monolith/llm-prompts/frontend-scaffolding-implementation/07-feat(webapp)-implement-automatic-token-refresh-link-reworked.md

 ## 3. Implement the `refreshToken` mutation

 **`@webapp/src/graphql/mutations.ts`:**
-Add the `refreshToken` mutation to the @webapp.
+Add the `refreshToken` mutation to the webapp.
 Check for compatibility with the backend schema in `@server/src/graphql`.

-## 4. Update @webapp `client` to refresh token and resend original request
+## 4. Update webapp `client` to refresh token and resend original request

-Update the @webapp's Apollo client to perform the `refreshToken` mutation when a `TOKEN_EXPIRED` response is received for a query.
+Update the webapp's Apollo client to perform the `refreshToken` mutation when a `TOKEN_EXPIRED` response is received for a query.
 After refreshing the token, the original request should be attempted again.

 ## 5. Set `isRefreshingToken`